-Bob Hope’s partner in the “Road” pictures, Bing Crosby, recorded his biggest hit on this date in 1942.
-His original version of Irving Berlin’s “White Christmas” was recorded in just 18 minutes.
+Bob Hope’s partner in the popular “Road” pictures, Bing Crosby, starred in a movie version of “A Connecticut Yankee in King Arthur’s Court.”
+On this day in 1942, Crosby recorded his biggest hit, introduced in the movie “Holiday Inn.”
+His version of Irving Berlin’s “White Christmas” was recorded in just 18 minutes.

 Edmund Hillary and his guide Tenzing Norgay reached the white, snow-covered summit of Mount Everest on May 29th, 1953.
 While there is speculation that other climbers reached the summit years before, Hillary claimed credit as the first one to come back from the summit alive.

 March 14th in history:

 Warren G. Harding made history on March 14th, 1923, as the first president to file an income tax report.
 This was 10 years after the 16th Amendment was ratified, legalizing income taxes in the U.S.